If You Had Wings: If You Could Fly

-Subsequent to the closing of IYHW, Disney removed all references to Eastern, changed the name of the ride to If You Could Fly, and re-opened it on June 6, 1987.
+Disney removed all references to Eastern, changed the name of the ride to If You Could Fly, and re-opened it on June 6, 1987.
 The sets and films were intact, but the theme music had been replaced.
-For many fans of the ride the absence of the infectious original music had taken much of the fun out of the attraction, and the opening scene which originally had a film about Eastern had been replaced with footage of flying birds.
 On January 4, 1989, If You Could Fly was permanently closed.

 Delta Dreamflight

 Soon after, Delta Air Lines took over sponsorship and made plans to update and remodel the attraction.
 The replacement was Delta Dreamflight, which made use of the same ride system and floor layout, but all-new scenery and music.

-Disney's Take Flight
+Take Flight

 Delta dropped its sponsorship in June 1996.
-WDW removed all references to Delta and renamed the attraction Disney's Take Flight.
+WDW removed all references to Delta and renamed the attraction Take Flight.
 The ride lasted two years, closing in January 1998.

-Unlike the wholesale musical change from If You Had Wings to If You Could Fly, Take Flight's music was the same as Dreamflight's except for minor alterations to the lyrics.
+Unlike the musical change from If You Had Wings to If You Could Fly, Take Flight's music was the same as Dreamflight's except for minor alterations to the lyrics.